erf-model/ERF/Docs/sphinx_doc/RegressionTests.rst

 Scalar Advection by Sheared Flow
 ------------------------------------------------
-This tests scalar advection in horizontal flow in the x-direction with triply periodic boundaries.
+This tests scalar advection with periodic boundaries in the lateral directions and slip walls at low and high z.

 Test Location: `Tests/test_files/ScalarAdvectionShearedU`_